 We provide retirement benefits for eligible employees, including our NEOs, under our pension plan.
 We also provide eligible employees with additional retirement benefits under our benefit restoration plan.
-These plans are administered by our Retirement Planning Committee, consisting of members of management, and not the Compensation Committee.
-We froze benefits for the active participants under these plans as of December 31, 2010, so no retirement benefits were accrued thereunder by our NEOs during 2011.
+These plans are administered by our Retirement Planning consisting members Committee, of management, and not the Compensation Committee.
+We froze benefits for the active under these participants plans December 31, 2010, so no retirement benefits were accrued thereunder by our NEOs during 2011.